 Dr. Hondmann is an adjunct associate professor at Indiana University School of Medicine and gives guest lectures on business and innovation at various business schools.
 Born and raised in Maastricht, the Netherlands, Dr. Hondmann earned a Ph.D. in biochemistry/molecular biology from Groningen University, Netherlands, an M.S. in molecular science from Agricultural University, Wageningen, Netherlands; and an MBA from Heerlen University, Netherlands.

-Dr. Jennie C. Hunter-Cevera is the founder of Hunter and Associates, a consulting company specializing in the life sciences.
+Dr. Jennie C. Hunter-Cevera is the Acting Secretary of Higher Education at the Maryland Higher Education Commission.
 Before that she was the Executive Vice President of RTI International, a non-profit research institution.
 She brings 22 years of research leadership in the pharmaceutical/biotechnology industry, five with the Department of Energy, ten with academia and three with a government contract research non-profit institution.
 She has performed basic, applied and translational research, published scientific papers, and has more than 15 patents focused on screening for microbial products and processes.

 At RTI, Dr. Cevera was responsible for directing R&D activities for its Discovery and Analytical Sciences Division, which has six key areas of focus: Drug Discovery, Environmental and Industrial Sciences, Advanced Analytical Science, Forensic Science, Microbial Systems, and Molecular, Epigenetics, Genomics, Environment and Health and the Center for Agriculture and Environmental Biotechnology.
 Her current research focus is on microbial forensics, chemical signaling and metabolomics of microbial communities.